nardsqq/iBalik/readme.md

 ### Via Migration

 Migration is the recommended procedure to accomplish the task of creating our tables.
+1. Create a database named "dblfs".
-1. Open the terminal/cmd, access the project folder directory.
+2. Open the terminal/cmd, access the project folder directory.
-2. Start migration with the "php artisan migrate" artisan command.
+3. Start migration with the "php artisan migrate" artisan command.

 ## Accessing the Web Application